teonakuzmanovska/BodyLanguageApp/README.md

 - create user account
 - to access the lectures click the  `📖` button or add `/categories` in the URL
 - to take the quizzes click the `📝` button or add `/quizzes` in the URL
-- to see your progress click the `📈` button or add `progress` in the URL
+- to see your progress click the `📈` button or add `/progress` in the URL